-By participating in this educational program, students will embrace the untold stories of Old North’s congregants of color and women in this hour-long facilitated program by creating their own interpretations of a historical period that highlight the social structures of the church.
-Students will use primary source documents from the Old North Church record collection to formulate thoughts, questions, and ideas about the social implications of church seating.
+Students embrace the untold stories of Old North’s congregants of color and women in this hour-long facilitated program by creating their own interpretations of colonial era constrictions.
+Students use primary source documents from the church’s archives to formulate thoughts, questions, and ideas about the social implications of church seating.
 These documents, along with guiding questions, draw parallels between students’ personal experiences today and the colonial experience.

 Age Level: Created for grades 9-12

 Capacity: 20 students MAXIMUM; a minimum of 4 chaperones preferred for break-out small groups.
 This program is not meant for large groups as it centers around insightful conversations and requires a more intimate environment.

 Price: $10 per person / first 4 chaperones are free / 1 chaperone per 8 students